 1:00 pm: Formal business meeting

-The formal portion of the meeting will include:
+The formal portion of the meeting included:

 - Approval of the AGM Agenda